Bay (chancellor): Origins and career

 Bay is called a Syrian (Hurru = Hurrian or Harran-born) Asiatic.
 While his precise background is unknown except for his Syrian origins, Bay is first attested as scribe and butler, an important position in Egypt, during the reign of Seti II.
 However, Bay probably entered Egypt's civil administration earlier under a previous pharaoh–either Merneptah, Seti II's father, or Ramesses II.

 Indeed, Bay's first official position may have been that of a priest in the temple at Heliopolis, where a small statue of him has been found.
 By the time of the death of Seti II, Bay had risen to the post of Chancellor and played the role of "kingmaker."
 Bay's status at Siptah's court was so great that on several of the young king's monuments, "the chancellor is shown in scenes with the pharaoh on the same scale as the latter, the earliest occasion in which a commoner was depicted in such a manner."
 Furthermore, Bay explicitly claims, in several inscriptions with reference to Siptah, that it was he who established the king "on the throne of his father" without providing further details on how this came about.
 Bay was also included in the cult of the mortuary temple of Siptah in Year 3 of the latter's reign.
 During the same period the tomb of Queen Twosret, KV14 was also started, and built as part of a threesome with those of Siptah and Bay.
 The tombs of Bay and Twosret (2nd building phase) are smaller copies of the royal tomb.

 Images of Bay exist showing him standing behind the throne of Pharaoh Siptah, an unusual position for a commoner, and also opposite Twosret on the doorjamb of the Amada temple where he faces the queen.
 Tablets unearthed by excavators at Ras Shamra prove Ugarit was communicating with Bay of Egypt (RS 86.2230), who described himself the "head of the bodyguard of the Great King, the King of Egypt".

 Like Siptah's and Twosret's, Bay's name was later removed from the tomb, probably by the new Pharaohs of the 20th Dynasty, who did not recognise his legitimacy, nor that of any of the late 19th Dynasty monarchs who ruled after Seti II, including Siptah and Amenmesse.
 If tradition is to be believed, Bay enjoyed an evil reputation: he reportedly seduced Twosret, who then gave him full control over Egypt's treasury.
-Some even speculate that during this period Bay and Twosret were lovers.
+Some even speculate that during this period Bay and Twosret were lovers; though it is also hypothesized that for a powerful man to be involved with a vulnerable young woman, the relationship may not have been consensual.
 But this speculation is unlikely, since Bay died in Siptah's Year 5, at least two years before Twosret assumed the throne.